Oxymoron290/Clapback/ARCHITECTURE.md

 [React Native](https://reactnative.dev/) has been considered as an alternative to a cross-platform GUI solution for the application.
 [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) and [MAUI](https://dotnet.microsoft.com/en-us/apps/maui) are also tempting solutions for this project.

+[Tauri](https://v2.tauri.app/) has been considered, and is an attractive option due to it directly using the OS web engine resulting in smaller package size, better security, and better performance.
+However, with this introducing Rust lang to the project, which I have little experience in, and with it not being as mature, introducing this into the project could put the tight timeline in jeopardy.

+[Wails.io](https://wails.io/) is a strong candidate.
+What Tauri is for Rust, Wails.io is for Go.
+I still don't have as much experience with GO as I do JS/TS, but with what little I've done with go I have found to be delightful and very intuitive.
+Still Wails.io is not as mature as Electron and while I would _really_ like to try using Wails.io for this project, Electron might end up being the best selection for this project due to the tight deadline.
+I might revisit this decision to implement using Wails.io in the future.

 [JsSIP](https://jssip.net/) and native [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) have been considered for this project also.
-However due to these solutions requireing a central server, I felt as though these solutions did not meet the **Direct IP-to-IP messaging** requirement.
+However due to these solutions requiring a central server, I felt as though these solutions did not meet the **Direct IP-to-IP messaging** requirement.

 ## Assumptions